tiemuhua/FUEL/README.md

 # FUEL

+this project is refactored by 郭筠陶(tiemuhua@126.com), now it can run on ubuntu20.04, and the code is much more clearly.

 __News:__

 - Aug 24, 2021: The CPU-based simulation is released, CUDA is no longer required.
 Richer exploration environments are provided.